An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Numerical results

 \subsection{High harmonic generation}

-As already noted in the analysis of the $\sigma$ dependence of the polarization flipping the simulation algorithm can model higher harmonic generation.
-In order to make a quantitative analysis of high harmonic generation we use the settings presented in \cite{Boehl1}, where an analytic approximation for the strength of the effect has been found.

-As can be seen in Fig. \ref{PatrickBenchHH} there is good agreement between the analytic approximation and our simulation results.
-The relative error is less than $3\%$.
-While this error is worse than in previous calculations it has to be noted that, the process of high harmonic generation is of smaller relative magnitude and thus suffers more from numerical errors in calculations.
+As can be seen in figure \ref{PatrickBenchHH} there is good agreement between the analytic approximation and our simulation results of 2nd harmonic generation.
+The relative error between numerical and analytical results is less than $3\%$.
+While this error is worse than in our numerical calculations of polarization flipping (see below) it has to be noted, that the effect of high harmonic generation is of much smaller relative magnitude and thus suffers more from errors in numerical calculations.

-Furthermore, a simulation with $\omega_{pu}\neq 0$ allows to visualize the $2\omega_{pr}\pm\omega_{pu}$ signal in the overlap, which comes from the 4 photon interaction and the $2\omega_{pr}$ signal in the asymptotic field.
-The latter comes from the 6 photon contribution.
+Furthermore, a simulation with $\omega_{b} \neq 0$ allows to visualize the $2\omega_{p} \pm \omega_{b}$ signal in the overlap field, which comes from the 4-photon interaction and the $2\omega_{p}$ signal in the asymptotic field at $t>50 \, \mu$s.
+The latter is generated by the 6-photon contribution.
 This shows that the algorithm allows to time resolve the different processes.